Conflicts with the Religious Elite

 The Corrupting Effect of Institutionalism

-Consider forms of government.
-Because power corrupts it's almost inevitable that dictatorial forms of government will turn out bad in the long run.
-In the last 50 years, the world has seen the benefit of democracies where there's inherently a check and balance system in place so that corrupt leadership doesn't get out of control.
+Yet the typical form of church government lends itself to such corruption.
 Church leadership has been primarily dictatorial.
 You go to a church and you basically get lectured at.
 Feedback is not encouraged nor is criticism of the leadership.
 Few churches even allow for discussion among the membership of their personal interpretations of the Bible.
 How can an individual deal with corrupt leadship under such circumstances?
 Basically Christians have voted with their feet.
 Denominationalism has resulted.
 Some churches will claim that they have a built in check and balance system in which an elite group of individuals will keep the pastor in line, but then who is allowed to keep them in line?

 "Democratic" type of churches are also not free from corruption.
 What percentage of the Jewish population followed Jesus?
 A minority, a remnant.
 Whatever is popular tends to be deviant from the truth.
 The majority of people in the world who call themselves "Christians" don't actually treat Jesus as Lord.
 Most don't take the Bible seriously.
 Now what happens when you put such a majority in charge of an institutional church?
 The church will look just like them.
-Who are they going to vote for in chosing leadership?
+Who are they going to vote for in choosing leadership?
 Someone just like them who will tell them just what they want to hear.
 The remnant doesn't have a voice.
 The nominal Christians have taken away their voice by establishing a "lecture" format in which they are not allowed to speak.
 Rules and regulations are established whereby the unpopular Biblical believers are not allowed to disagree with the leadership.
 What happens as a result?
 Often they simply leave.

 This is not to say that institutional churches have been established by a bunch of nominal Christians.
 For often what happens in this: A believer comes out of a corrupt church that won't change and won't listen to him.
 He establishes a new church.
 It becomes popular and therefore it becomes corrupt, nominal Christians become dominant.
 The remnant minority lose their voice, many of whom leave, making the nominal Christians to be even more dominant in the institution.
 The institution becomes a monument to nominalism.

-This is not necessarily something that needs to be fixed.
+This is not necessarily something that can be fixed.
 This is just what happens.
 Historically, Christian leadership has been obsessed over establishing the perfect institution.
 That is not Christ's objective.
 It was not his objective then and it is not his objective now.
 Institutionalism was established to facilitate the maturing of individual believers to the end that they would be involved in ministry but it has becomes an end itself.

 "It was he who gave some to be apostles, some to be prophets, some to be evangelists, and some to be pastors and teachers, to prepare God's people for works of service, so that the body of Christ may be built up until we all reach unity in the faith and in the knowledge of the Son of God and become mature, attaining to the whole measure of the fullness of Christ."
 Eph 4:11-13